-Second Whistleblower With Direct Knowledge Of Ukraine Call Steps Forward, Lawyer Says
+2nd Whistleblower With Direct Knowledge Of Ukraine Call Steps Forward, Lawyer Says

 On Sunday, Trump again slammed those who support the impeachment inquiry, including Utah Sen. Mitt Romney, a frequent GOP critic of the president.

-A day earlier, Trump had said that Romney is the one who should be removed from office after Romney said publicly that the president's "brazen and unprecedented" calls to Ukraine and China to investigate the Bidens were "wrong and appalling."
+A day earlier, Trump had said that Romney is the one who should be removed from office after Romney said publicly that the president's "brazen and unprecedented" calls to Ukraine and China to investigate Joe Biden and his son Hunter were "wrong and appalling."
 Those remarks that prompted a response from Trump Sunday morning.

 "The Democrats are lucky that they don't have any Mitt Romney types," Trump tweeted.
 "They may be lousy politicians, with really bad policies (Open Borders, Sanctuary Cities etc.), but they stick together!"